JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

 ![](images/JMQnewwalletfile.png)

-The wallet file will be saved with this name under the directory `wallets`, which is created in the same location as where you have downloaded the application/binary.
+The wallet file will be saved with this name under the directory `wallets` in the same data directory as mentioned above.

 Joinmarket wallet file names are .json by default; this isn't strictly necessary, but better to stick to that convention.